 Our reported net income has fluctuated in the past due to several factors.
 We expect that our future operating results may also fluctuate due to the same or similar factors.
-We had a net loss of \$9.9 million for the year ended

-December 31, 2014, and a net loss of \$29.2 million for the year ended December 31, 2015 and a net loss \$28.6 million for the period ended December 31, 2016, with an accumulated deficit of \$158.2 million.
+We had a net loss of \$29.2 million for the year ended December 31, 2015, a net loss of \$28.6 million for the year ended December 31, 2016, and a net loss of \$17.3 million for the year ended December 31, 2017, with an accumulated deficit of \$176 million.
 The following include some of the factors that may cause our operating results to fluctuate:

-- the outcome of actions to enforce our intellectual property rights currently in progress or that we may undertake in the future, and the timing thereof; - the amount and timing of receipt of license fees from potential infringers, licensees or customers; - · the rate of adoption of our patented technologies; - the number of new license arrangements we may execute, or that may expire, within a particular period and the scope of those licenses, including the number of our patents which are licensed, the extent of prior infringement of our patent rights, royalty rates, timing of payment obligations, expiration date etc.; - the success of a licensee in selling products that use our patented technologies; and - the amount and timing of expenses related to our patent filings and enforcement proceedings, including litigation, related to our intellectual property rights.
+- the outcome of actions to enforce our intellectual property rights currently in progress or that we may undertake in the future, and the timing thereof; - the amount and timing of receipt of license fees from potential infringers, licensees or customers; - the rate of adoption of our patented technologies; - the number of new license arrangements we may execute, or that may expire, within a particular period and the scope of those licenses, including the number of our patents which are licensed, the extent of prior infringement of our patent rights, royalty rates, timing of payment obligations, expiration date etc.; - · the success of a licensee in selling products that use our patented technologies; and - the amount and timing of expenses related to our patent filings and enforcement proceedings, including litigation, related to our intellectual property rights.